nikosrossolatos/surge-client/README.md

 #Surge-client

-Surge is a lightweight "framework" for SockJS, providing an API on top of it adding extra features.
+Surge is a lightweight "framework" for SockJS, providing an API on top of it, adding extra features.
 If you come from socket.io like i did, you will find it easier to adjust with SockJS using Surge.

 ##Inspiration